-Depending on the shadow of blue, blue flowers can carry different significations:
+Depending on the shadow of blue, these flowers can carry different significations:

-- Light blue flowers are related to health, softness, tranquility and calmness.
+- Light blue shades are related to health, softness, tranquility and calmness.

-- Dark blue flowers are associated to seriousness, power, integrity and knowledge.
+- Dark blue shades are associated to seriousness, power, integrity and knowledge.

 Blue flowers are mostly encountered among wild flowers, which unfortunately don’t have a very long vase life.
 This

-is why for complex and sophisticated blue flowers arrangements either dried flowers or artificially obtained flowers
+is why for complex and sophisticated arrangements either dried flowers or artificially obtained flowers are used,

-are used, either by hybridization or by tainting white flowers.
-The most popular
+either by hybridization or by tainting white flowers.
+The most popular traditional

 tulips, carnations or

-callas don’t usually have varieties of blue flowers, but florists
+callas don’t usually have varieties of blue, but florists

 manage to obtain this shade by artificially coloring them.

-- Probably the most flashing combination, blue flowers and yellow flowers complement each other perfectly, as diagonally opposite colors on the color wheel.
+- Probably the most flashing combination, with yellow flowers complement each other perfectly, as diagonally opposite colors on the color wheel.
 Try this scheme if you want your arrangements to grab all eyes.

-- For springtime arrangements, pastel blue flowers go very well with pink flowers and pale yellow flowers.
+- For springtime arrangements, pastel flowers go very well with pink flowers and pale yellow flowers.

-- For colder weather arrangements, such as winter arrangements, a popular choice is using deep blue flowers.
+- For colder weather arrangements, such as winter arrangements, a popular choice is using deep blue shades.

-- For a natural, watery, Amazonian look and feel, mix aquamarine blue flowers with dark greenery.
+- For a natural, watery, Amazonian look and feel, mix aquamarine shades of flowers with dark greenery.

-- For a sense of elegance, you could also use gray dried greenery with royal blue flowers.
+- For a sense of elegance, you could also use gray dried greenery with royal flowers.

-- If you want to convey an environmental friendly message, try combining sky blue flowers with neutral shades of tan and beige dried flowers or foliage.
+- If you want to convey an environmental friendly message, try combining sky blue ones with neutral shades of tan and beige dried flowers or foliage.

-- A dash of blue flowers will cool down a hot red flower arrangement.
+- A dash of blue will cool down a hot red flower arrangement.

-- For a fresh, crisp, marine arrangement, combine navy blue flowers with pure white flowers.
+- For a fresh, crisp, marine arrangement, combine navy flowers with pure white flowers.

-- If you want an extremely cool, elegant and rich arrangement, the best match to your dark blue flowers are by far metallic silver dried and tainted greenery.
+- If you want an extremely cool, elegant and rich arrangement, the best match to your dark blue shades of flowers are by far metallic silver dried and tainted greenery.

 Blue Flowers for Weddings